Tony Mokbel: Early life

 Mokbel was born in Kuwait, where his Lebanese parents were expatriate workers.
 The family soon returned to their small village in Lebanon.
 His family were part of the country's Christian minority and chose to leave the country following sectarian conflict in the lead-up to the Lebanese Civil War.

 Mokbel and his family moved to Melbourne when he was eight years old.
 They settled in the suburb of Brunswick, with his father working at the Ford factory and his mother at a meat factory.
 He spoke no English upon arrival in Australia and struggled at school, attending St Margaret Mary's Primary School, Brunswick High School and Moreland High School but was a keen Australian rules football player.

-Mokbel's father drowned at Bondi Beach in Sydney on his 16th birthday.
-He would later reflect that this left him "dirty on the world" and led to him dropping out of school.
-Mokbel had no criminal record prior to his father's death; a psychological profile completed following his incarceration concluded that this was a defining moment in his life.
+Mokbel's father drowned at Bondi Beach in Sydney on Mokbel's 16th birthday.
+Mokbel would later reflect that this left him "dirty on the world" and led to him dropping out of school.
+He had no criminal record prior to his father's death; a psychological profile completed following his incarceration concluded that this was a defining moment in his life.